robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

-# Chapter 2: Getting Started with Robot Framework
+# 2 Getting Started with Robot Framework

 This chapter introduces participants to the foundational concepts of Robot Framework.
 It covers the basics of how automation specifications are structured, how suites are organized, and the execution process.